 Eventually, I chose to follow a path and marry a partner to create a positive story for myself and my little ones.
 Comprehending the power of storytelling, I want to be cautious about the stories I tell to my son (and new child) about his success, his growth, his strength, and his worth.
 When he plays out the stories, I hope he sees possibility and dignity and pride.

 In the end, this story of his potential and strength is really all I can gift him.
-The stories are mirrors he’ll take with him to tell himself and his family.
+My stories are mirrors he’ll take with him to tell himself and his family.
 His self-esteem is the hopeful outcome of these stories we tell and he takes over.